adarqui/daimyo/Learning/Questions/Math/Proofs/Questions.md

 a) Explain why 28, -42, 24, and 0 are even integers.
 b) Explain why 51, -11, 1, and -1 are odd integers.

+Give at least one more answer to the backward question, “How can we prove that two real numbers are equal?”

+List as many answers as you can for the backward question, “How can we prove that a real number is equal to zero?”

+List as many answers as you can for the backward question, “How can we prove that two lines are parallel?”

+List as many answers as you can for the backward question, “How can we prove that a triangle is isosceles?”